microsoft/DeepDevDocs/tutorials-msft/02 - Register Models/00-register-new-models.md

 # Register new model

 Registering a new model can be done through the model_registration endpoint (`PUT https://deepdev-api.microsoft.com/api/v1.0/model/{name}/{version}`).

 By default, the registered model is private, which means only you can see it.
-You can also declare it as public while registration or change its visibility after registered, so that everyone can see your model.
-View [Request](#request) section and [Update existing model](../03%20-%20User%20Guides/update-existing-model.md) for more information.
+You can declare it as public during registration or change its visibility after it's registered, so that everyone can see your model.
+See [Request](#request) section and [Update existing model](../03%20-%20User%20Guides/update-existing-model.md) for more information.

 NOTE: Private models can not be seen by other users, but they still can be deployed.
-And the deployed model APIs are available universally.
-You may consider the inference APIs of private models as available but no one knows where to access.
+The deployed model APIs are available to the public internet.
+You may consider the inference APIs of private models as available but unlisted.

 ## Prerequisites

-- A trained transformer model, with associated model files
+- A trained deep learning model, with associated model files
 - An inference script and an inference environment definition

 ## Files